New Jersey Foreign LLC Registration & Certificate of Authority Guide

 • Retain organized records of registration approvals, biennial reports, tax filings, and compliance correspondence

-10. Conclusion
+9. Conclusion

-With FormLLC, founders receive structured guidance, New Jersey-specific clarity, and compliance-focused support to complete New Jersey foreign LLC registration correctly and maintain good standing long term.
+With FormLLC, founders receive structured guidance, New Jersey-specific clarity, and compliance-focused support to complete New Jersey Foreign LLC registration correctly and maintain good standing long term.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-1. What is New Jersey foreign LLC registration?
+What is New Jersey Foreign LLC registration?

-New Jersey foreign LLC registration is the legal process that allows a limited liability company formed outside New Jersey to obtain authority to transact business within the state.
+New Jersey Foreign LLC registration is the legal process that allows a limited liability company formed outside New Jersey to obtain authority to transact business within the state.
 Approval is issued by the New Jersey Secretary of State in the form of a Certificate of Authority.

-No. New Jersey does not require name reservation before registering a foreign LLC.
+No. New Jersey does not require name reservation before registering a Foreign LLC.
 However, the LLC name must be distinguishable from existing New Jersey business entities or an assumed business name must be adopted.

 Yes.
-New Jersey law requires every foreign LLC to maintain a registered agent with a physical street address in New Jersey to receive legal notices and official state correspondence.
+New Jersey law requires every Foreign LLC to maintain a registered agent with a physical street address in New Jersey to receive legal notices and official state correspondence.

-5. Do I need a new EIN after registering in New Jersey?
+Do I need a new EIN after registering in New Jersey?

-No. Registering a foreign LLC in New Jersey does not create a new legal entity.
-Most foreign LLCs continue using their existing EIN issued by the IRS.
+No. Registering a Foreign LLC in New Jersey does not create a new legal entity.
+Most Foreign LLCs continue using their existing EIN issued by the IRS.

 No. New Jersey does not require an annual report.
-Instead, foreign LLCs must file a Business Entity Report every two years (biennial filing) and pay the applicable state filing fee to remain in good standing.
+Instead, Foreign LLCs must file a Business Entity Report every two years (biennial filing) and pay the applicable state filing fee to remain in good standing.

-7. What happens if I operate in New Jersey without registering?
+What happens if I operate in New Jersey without registering?

-Operating in New Jersey without foreign LLC registration may result in civil penalties, late filing fees, and loss of the ability to maintain legal actions in New Jersey courts until compliance is restored.
+Operating in New Jersey without Foreign LLC registration may result in civil penalties, late filing fees, and loss of the ability to maintain legal actions in New Jersey courts until compliance is restored.
 Registering before conducting business helps prevent enforcement and compliance risks.

-Register your foreign LLC in New Jersey → One guided process, no confusion.
+Register your Foreign LLC in New Jersey -†’ One guided process, no confusion.

-Start New Jersey Registration →
+Start New Jersey Registration -†’